ectucker1/personalsite/src/projects/ld41-submerge/ld41-submerge.md

 Here are some screenshots of the game:

-{% image "projects/ld41/screenshot1.png", "Game screenshot featuring submarine firing" %}
+{% relImage, "screenshot1.png", "Game screenshot featuring submarine firing" %}

-{% image "projects/ld41/screenshot2.png", "Game screenshot featuring encounter and upgrade options displayed as cards" %}
+{% relImage, "screenshot2.png", "Game screenshot featuring encounter and upgrade options displayed as cards" %}